 If the doctor deviated from this standard of care, that’s grounds for a malpractice lawsuit.
 Florida law requires testimony from a qualified expert in order to proceed with a medical malpractice claim.
 To testify about the professional standard of care, the expert must be a licensed professional who has comprehensively reviewed your medical records.

-Our lawyers at Hollander Law Firm, P.A. have over 28 years of experience helping injured patients get justice.
+Our lawyers at Hollander Law Firm Accident Injury Lawyers have over 28 years of experience helping injured patients get justice.
 We’ll use our contacts in the industry to secure the expert testimony you need.
 To get started, all you have to do is call our law firm for a free case review.

 What Are Some Common Types of Medical Malpractice Claims?